EENI Global Business School

 7. Independence of the Central African Republic: 1960 (France)

-8. Neighboring countries: Sudan, South Sudan, Chad, Cameroon, the Republic of the Congo, and the DR Congo
+8. Neighboring countries: Sudan, South Sudan, Chad, Cameroon, the Republic of the Congo, and the Democratic Republic of the Congo

 More information: The Central African Republic (EENI African Business Portal).